Protecting your children from abusive grandparents shows wisdom and strength.

 A narcissistic individual feeds off “supply” to keep their fragile false self in place.
 They will employ whatever tactics needed to control others, feed their ego and force compliance.
 If yours was a controlling, emotionally-abusive childhood, take steps to protect your own children from this manipulative, harmful behavior.Leah Hill | CEO and Founder, Divorce Strategies Northwest

 Children, especially young ones, are naively trusting of adults, including grandparents.
 Children learn by watching and listening to the adults in their lives.
 Narcissistic people have severe emotional deficits that produce an entirely egocentric worldview.
-The confusion and complexities of a relationship with a narcissist will cause your children to become manipulative, skittish and deceitful— this is survival.
+The confusion and “emotional whiplash” of a relationship with a narcissist will cause your children to become manipulative, skittish and deceitful— this is survival.

 Undermining Your Parenting

 Some adult children of narcissistic parents choose to limit or end contact, to protect their children and themselves.
 Others find ways to structure and contain time between their children and parents, keeping a close eye to monitor the inevitable narcissistic abuse.
-Preventing a narcissistic grandparent from having any contact with your children.
-No contact is a serious decision that will likely have a ripple effect on the entire family.
-As painful as it is, cutting ties with toxic family members becomes easier with time and is the only way to stop the abuse for good.
-Despite the backlash, you have an obligation to protect your children from harm, including those who claim to love and care for them but have the potential for harm.
+Preventing a narcissistic grandparent from having any contact with your children is wise parenting.
+‘No contact’ is a serious decision that will likely have a ripple effect on the entire family.
+While challenging at times, cutting ties with toxic family members becomes easier with time and is the only way to stop the abuse for good.
+Despite the backlash, you have a responsibility to protect your children from harm, including those who claim “love”, but who have a history of causing painful dissonance, strife, and chaotic confusion.

-As an adult, your narcissistic parent has no power in your life, but they can damage your children.
+As an adult, realize and embrace that your narcissistic parent has no power in your life, but acknowledge that they can damage and hurt your children.
 By keeping your parents away from your kids, you are intentionally breaking the harmful cycle of narcissistic abuse that injured you.
 Protect your children, nurture their individuality, and set boundaries that you wish had protected you as a child.
 When you expose a narcissist and are no longer a source of “supply”, you will likely experience narcissistic rage, as the desperate narcissist realizes that they have lost control of you.

 The strength and personal integrity you show by protecting your children will help you heal.
 The actions you take on behalf of your children will empower you, and be a continued catalyst for courage and positive experiences.
 As parents, adult children of narcissists have the opportunity to achieve healing through giving the kind of unconditional love they did not receive in their family of origin.